-The Second-level short specialisation degree in Sustainable Local Development Management prepares professional figures, such as participatory process facilitators, mobilizers and managers of local sustainable development networks to work in the public and private organizations involved in the production of collective goods for territorial development.
+The Second-level short specialisation degree in Sustainable Local Development Management prepares professional figures, such as participatory and collaborative process facilitators, mobilizers and managers of local sustainable development networks to work in the public and private organizations involved in the production of collective goods for territorial development.

 During the course, attendees will develop network management and project design skills, in the areas of developmental sustainability, local social responsibility and governance networks between public, private and tertiary stakeholders.